-- 10. Continue to work with committee on dissertation drafts.
+- 1. Conduct the dissertation research - 2.
+Continue to work with committee on dissertation drafts.
 Work closely with Major Professor and keep all Committee Members apprised of progress.
 Share drafts and solicit comments and suggestions.
-Use Committee Members as consultants and advisors.
-A meeting of your Dissertation Committee pre-defense may be necessary - 11.
-Write and rewrite chapters. - 12.
+Use Committee Members as consultants and advisors. - 3.
 Prepare for dissertation defense by keeping the Committee actively involved.
-File Annual Student Evaluation and Mentoring Plan each year (annual review). - 13.
-Upon approval of the Chair and all Committee Members, schedule tentative date for a Dissertation Defense. - 14.
-Submit Preliminary Approval of Online Dissertation and Request for Online Defense Online Dissertation Milestone form signed by the committee Chairperson and other members of the committee.
-The application must be filed in sufficient time to allow the Dean of University Graduate School to publish the notice in a monthly calendar of dissertation and thesis defenses for the University community. - 15.
-Before defense, distribute copies of dissertation to Chair and Committee Members. - 16.
+File Annual Student Evaluation and Mentoring Plan each year (annual review). - 4.
+Upon approval of the Chair and all Committee Members, schedule tentative date for a Dissertation Defense. - 5.
+Submit "Preliminary Approval of Online Dissertation and Request for Defense" Dissertation Milestone form signed by the committee Chairperson and other members of the committee.
+The application must be filed in sufficient time to allow the Dean of University Graduate School to publish the notice in a monthly calendar of dissertation and thesis defenses for the University community. - 6.
+3 weeks before defense, distribute any updated changes of dissertation to Chair and Committee Members. - 7.
 Defend dissertation.
-Dissertation Committee approves (or not) the dissertation prior to forwarding Final ETD Approval to the College Dean and the Dean of University Graduate School. - 17.
-Revise dissertation on the basis of final comments from committee members received during defense. - 18.
-Chair does the final reading and signing of the Final ETD Approval.
-Chair delivers it to Doctoral Program Director for review before forwarding to the College and UGS Dean's offices for final approval. - 19.
-Submission of dissertation to Library. - 20.
-Provide Doctoral Program Director with a copy of dissertation for the Department's files. - 21.
-Complete the Survey of Earned Doctorates, http://gradschool.fiu.edu/students/#studentforms
+Dissertation Committee approves (or not) the dissertation - 8.
+Revise dissertation on the basis of final comments from committee members received during defense. - 9.
+Complete the "Survey of Earned Doctorates", http://gradschool.fiu.edu/students/#studentforms - 10.
+Submit the "Final ETD Approval" form.
+Refer to the last day to submit on the UGS website